-Mass Rapid Transit system also knows Metrorail network is constructed to carry a higher volume of commuter traffic to connect satellite towns to the central business districts.
-In big metropolises, it is preferred to minimise the car usage and as a result government organisations-built Mass Rapid Transit System to cater to a large amount of passenger traffic at a faster pace.
+Mass Rapid Transit system is also known as Metrorail network is constructed to carry a higher volume of commuter traffic to connect satellite towns to the central business districts.
+In big metropolises, it is preferred to minimise car usage and as a result, government organisations built Mass Rapid Transit System to cater to a large amount of passenger traffic at a faster pace.

-Mass Rapid Trains provide several trains stops at frequent interval along their tracks and trains run at a faster pace and halt to all those stops to cater commuter traffic.
+Mass Rapid Trains provide several trains stops at frequent intervals along their tracks and trains run at a faster pace and halt to all those stops to cater to commuter traffic.
 These trains commute to longer distances at a faster pace and connect numerous satellite towns to city centres.

-Just like LRT, Skybus also runs with a slow pace within the central business area and connect nodal business parks.
+Just like LRT, Skybus also runs at a slow pace within the central business area and connect nodal business parks.

-Hyperloop Train System is a new innovative concept and still at the trial stage.
-Hyperloop is a tube-based system where passenger coaches (also known as pods) runs within the tube under low air pressure.
+Hyperloop Train System is a new innovative concept and is still at the trial stage.
+Hyperloop is a tube-based system where passenger coaches (also known as pods) run within the tube under low air pressure.
 Hyperloops are tested for a very high speed (1200 kph) in San Francisco, USA.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
 Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.